Jump start by clicking on the GIFs or follow the Blue brick road into a portfolio of cultural hybrid art teacher.

 A personal journey into belonging and becoming.
 And becoming an advocate for another perspectives into today’s global pop culture.

-This journey lead – without me knowing – the jumpstart for me to be nominated for Jacques de Leeuw Award.
+This journey lead – without me knowing – to the jumpstart to be nominated for Jacques de Leeuw Award.

 Link research graduation year DBKV: